ymeine/atpackager/lib/visitors/readme.md

 * Name: `CheckDependencies`

-Check the dependencies on output files, and add corresponding missing source files to the packaging: they need to be part of the package in order to be used by the depending file.
+Checks/adds the dependencies of all the source files of an output file. __This is necessary to have dependencies actually fetched__ (by the use of visitors implementing `computeDependencies`).

 ## Configuration